mosbys/Clone/writeup.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to ue the nvidia model.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the nvidia model.
+I thought this model might be appropriate because it was proving with real data and a real driving car.
+Also it was a good motivaiton to understand the technology nivida is using.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model so that there is a high use od dropouts and high variation on input data.

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track.
+To improve this behavioir I shifted the images and created a virtual steering wheel angle to fake recovery situation.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road, mostly.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 370 - 418) consisted of a convolution neural network with the following layers and layer sizes:

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+The model consits of a multi layer convolutional network and some fully connected layers.

+First input is a 40 x 160 x 3 image to a 5x5 convolulation layer with a relu activation, followed by a Dropout and MaxPooling filter.

+Second and third layers are also a   5x5 convolulation layer with a relu activation, followed by a Dropout and MaxPooling filter.

+The fourth and fifth layer is a 3x3 convolulation layer with a relu activation, followed by a Dropout and MaxPooling filter.

+After this the output is flatten to a fully connected layer (1164), also with a relu activation function.
+The following layers are reducing to the output size 1 (100, 50, 10,1).

+A visualization can be found at nVidia page (https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)

 ####3.
 Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

+For agumention the images and situation:
+- I used the orginal image (left / center / right) out of the simlator
+![alt text][image1]

+- The orginal image was croped to the region of interest, to remove influence of the sky
 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+- Then the images were resized a on left / right images were a virtual steeringwheel angle added respectively substracted
 ![alt text][image3]

+- For a hihger variation all images were randomly flipped and steering angle sign reveresed

 ![alt text][image4]

+- For a better recovery and relation of images on goning straight versus turning, images were shifted randomly.
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+- To have also a variation on input for different light on the track, the brightness were also changed randomly on some images

 ![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and putted it into batches

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+Finally there is a result with a good driving behavoir, but it is a high complex project and there is still a lot of issues to fix.
+But to get a first touch with behavoir cloning it is a very good project.